pdilipc/Medblocks-BYFRFA15D/docs/architecture.md

 ## Application Boundaries

-The first version should not attempt to implement a full clinical intelligence engine or a full EPR replacement.
-Its purpose is to show that physiological context, rehabilitation planning, and structured documentation can be connected in a focused FHIR workflow. [web:36][cite:18]
+The first version is purely an attempt to implement a full clinical intelligence engine or a full EPR replacement.
+Its purpose is to show that physiological context, rehabilitation planning, and structured documentation can be connected in a focused FHIR workflow.

-In a later version, this same architecture could support richer baseline and longitudinal models, multi-device integration, and more sophisticated therapy personalization. [cite:17][cite:18]
+In a later version, this same architecture could support richer baseline and longitudinal models, multi-device integration, and more sophisticated therapy personalization.

-## Suggested Frontend Modules
+## Current Frontend Modules

 - Patient search and selection.
 - Daily readiness dashboard.